dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 ## Installation
-1. clone or download the reporsitory
+1. clone or download the reporsitory and go into it.

 2. Run commands "composer dump-autoload" and "composer install"

 3. Go to your .env file and configure databse settings and APP_URL

+4. Run these commands "composer require laravel/ui" and "php artisan ui vue --auth"

-4. Run commands "npm install" and "npm run dev"
+5. Run commands "npm install" and "npm run dev".

 6. Run commands "php artisan:migrate" and "php artisan db:seed".
 You can create super admin in the seeders.